All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will my knee OA come back if I stop Zepbound and regain weight?

 OA is a progressive disease, and any cartilage or bone changes that occurred before weight loss are permanent.
-However, the symptom relief from weight loss would be expected to diminish if weight is regained, as joint forces and systemic inflammation would return to previous levels.
+But the symptom relief from weight loss would be expected to diminish if weight is regained, as joint forces and systemic inflammation would return to previous levels.
 Long-term weight maintenance, whether through continued medication, lifestyle changes, or a combination, is important for sustained joint benefit.

 Taking the Next Step

-Zepbound offers the most dramatic weight loss achievable with current medications, and for patients whose knee OA is heavily driven by excess body weight, this translates to the potential for transformative relief.
+Zepbound offers the most dramatic weight loss achievable with current medications, and for patients whose knee OA is heavily driven by excess body weight, this translates to the potential for significant relief.
 While we await a dedicated OA trial, the biomechanical math and inflammatory biology both point in the same direction: less weight means less pain, better function, and a better quality of life.

 At FormBlends, we help you see how metabolic breakthroughs connect to the health challenges that matter most to you.
 Explore our resources and bring your questions to your care team.
 GLP-1 medications overview